Extractability guide for designing content for machine retrieval

 Extractability Checker

-Paste any content section and see exactly what an AI system would extract — and what it would discard.
+The Extractability Checker shows exactly what an AI system would extract from any content section — and what it would discard.

 Your content section 0 words